 I am Nick Heighington and I am from London, Ontario.
 I’m here to share my story of how Sledge Hockey enables me.
 For those that don’t know what Sledge Hockey is, it’s almost similar to the able-bodied hockey.
-The only things that is different is you sit down on what’s called a sledge.
+The only things that are different are you sit down on what’s called a sledge.
 A sledge is custom-made and made the way you wanted it to be.
 It’s got two blades on the bottom of the sledge and you sit in what’s called a “bucket”.
 If you see the picture that’s posted on here, you’ll know what I mean.
-As for the sticks, it is made in either carbon fibre or wood.
+As for the sticks, it is made of either carbon fibre or wood.
 The bottom of each stick has what is called picks, which is two metal pieces on each side of the stick with sharp points so you can push yourself around the ice.

 As for the type of association that sledge hockey is in, we are what is called the Ontario Sledge Hockey Association.
 You can visit their site at www.ontariosledge.com, they have the information you need to know about how to join.
 There are two different leagues in this association: Junior Development and Intermediates.
 The different between the two is in the junior development, you can be a disabled child that cannot push themselves and have a pusher to help you push around the ice.
 Some players can push themselves as well.
 In this league, there is some contact (hitting the other players) but this is a development league, which means you develop some skills that you hope to take to the next level and it is more of a recreational league and by that I mean it is nothing compared to the intermediates level.
 The intermediate level is more competitive and some body-contact can be involved in the league.